Bayesian Models Applied to Cyber Security Anomaly Detection Problems

-A different approach for the modelling of dynamic traces was developed by \cite{Bolton+Heard}.
-Their approach followed the same assumptions, i.e. that dynamic traces, specified by the prior clustering of common instructions, have a Markovian structure.
+A similar approach to malware dynamic modelling can be found in \cite{Bolton+Heard}, where the authors also followed the Markovian assumption of the dynamic trace.
 However, they further assumed that this structure changes over time with recurrent regimes of transition patterns.
-Hence, each dynamic trace can be modelled as a MC with a time varying transition probability matrix $\bold{P}(t)$.
-In order to detect the regime changes three change-point models were described.
-The basic idea is that there are $k\geq0$ change-points that partition the dynamic trace and where within each segment the trace follows a homogeneous MC.
-The methods vary in the way the probability transition matrices are defined within each segment.
+Hence, each trace can be modelled as a MC with a time varying transition probability matrix $\bold{P}(t)$, and in order to detect the regime changes a change-point model is required, for which the authors proposed 3 different methods.
+In general, the basic idea is that there are $k\geq0$ change-points that partition the dynamic trace and within each segment the trace follows a homogeneous MC.
+The methods described vary in the way the probability transition matrices are defined within each segment.
 The first one changes the whole matrix in each segment, the second one only allows some of the rows to change and finally the regime switching method allows the change in rows not only to be forward but also to go back to a vector of probabilities that governed the Markov chain in earlier segments.
 Finally, the authors proposed a classification procedure based on a similarity measure of the vectors of change-points and their regimes, that obtains the minimum value for the two samples of the proportions of instructions which occur within regimes shared by both traces.
-A high level of similarity requires that a large number of observations in both traces are drawn from common regimes.
+A high level of similarity between two trace requires that a large number of instructions are drawn from common regimes.